HygeiaOrg/NHS-waiting-game/README.md

     ├── LICENSE
     ├── README.md          <- The top-level README for developers/collaborators using this project.
-    ├── original           <- Original Source Code of the challenge hosted by Omdena.
+    ├── original           <- Original Source Code of the challenge hosted by HygeiaOrg.
 Can be used as a reference code for the current project goal.
     │
     │
     ├── reports            <- Folder containing the final reports/results of this project